FanPu1/bioinformatics-hub/README.md

 });
 ```

-## Predict motifs in protein or nucleotide sequences
+## Predict motifs in protein or nucleotide sequences with user-provided sequences
 This application can predict motifs in one or mutiple sequences using user defined pattern.
 User should define one or multiple patterns based on the pattern [syntax rules](#pattern-syntax).

 ### Pattern syntax